Friday, November 27, 2009

 I was told that I ran a stop sign.
 I don't remember that happening, and I can't imagine that I would run a stop sign on a road I traveled constantly, but that's what the police report and the newspaper article said.
 Every so often I will get a flash of what might have happened, but I don't know if those are memories or if they are constructs of a mind that spends too much time trying to figure out every damn mistake I've ever made and how I might have avoided it if I'd been smarter, cleverer, less clumsy, whatever.
 The images I see in my mind are of my car and the other vehicle, but since I didn't have those images in my mind until after I saw the pictures my father took of the vehicles after the accident, there's no guarantee that what I see is a true image.

-No one in the truck was seriously injured, and neither was I. I had cuts from the windshield glass breaking.
+No one in the truck had life-threatening injuries, nor did I. I had cuts from the windshield glass breaking.
 I had major bruising on my torso from the seat belt.
 I had a bump on the right side of my head, possibly from hitting the steering wheel, which was so big that we couldn't see my right ear.
 My mother couldn't look at me without crying (though many women had that kind of reaction to me at that point, I think), so we never did get any pictures of my face.
 But I was fine after about a week.

 As I've said before, my life changed after that accident.
 My grades in seminary to that point had been, at best, average, and that year had been so miserable that I'd considered dropping out altogether.
 The accident sharpened my focus and priorities.
 That's not to say I became a model student, but I cared more after that about academics and less about what happened at the ping pong table.
 I still slide back from time to time, but I'm not as . . .
 I can't say "wild" because I've never been wild--I'm too inhibited for that--but maybe I'm less distracted than I was.
 I didn't lose my naivety--that came later in Ohio--but I think I finally became an adult.